Hungary

 Forint (HUF)

-Various peoples have settled in the territory of present-day Hungary, including the Celts, Romans, Huns, Germanic peoples, Avars and Slavs.
-Hungarian statehood is traced to the Principality of Hungary, which was established in the late ninth century by Álmos and his son Árpád through the conquest of the Carpathian Basin.[14][15]
+Prior to the foundation of the Hungarian state, various peoples settled in the territory of present-day Hungary, including the Celts, Romans, Huns, Germanic peoples, Avars and Slavs.
+Hungarian statehood is traced to the Principality of Hungary, which was established in the late ninth century by Álmos and his son Árpád through the conquest of the Carpathian Basin.[15][16]
 King Stephen I ascended the throne in 1000 and converted his realm to a Christian kingdom.
-The medieval Kingdom of Hungary was a European power, reaching its height in the Late Middle Ages.[16]
-A series of wars with the Ottomans resulted in partial occupation for the next 150 years.
-Hungary was reunited under Habsburg rule at the turn of the 18th century.
-Wars of independence in 1703–1711 and 1848–1849 resulted in a compromise that established the Austro-Hungarian Monarchy in 1867.
-Austria-Hungary was major power into the early 20th century,[17] when it collapsed after World War I; the subsequent Treaty of Trianon in 1920 established Hungary's current borders, resulting in the loss of 71% of its historical territory, 58% of its population, and 32% of its ethnic Hungarians.[18][19][20]
+The medieval Kingdom of Hungary was a European power, reaching its height in the Late Middle Ages.[17]

 Reeling from the aftermath of the war, Hungary endured turmoil in the early interwar period, culminating in the nationalist conservative regime of de facto ruler Miklós Horthy.
-Hungary joined the Axis powers in World War II, suffering significant damage and casualties.[21][22]
+Hungary joined the Axis powers in World War II, suffering significant damage and casualties.[22][23]
 It was occupied by the Soviet Union, which established the Hungarian People's Republic as a satellite state.
 Following the failed 1956 revolution, Hungary became comparatively freer but remained a repressed member of the Eastern Bloc.
-As part of the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic.[23]
+As part of the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic.[24]
 It joined the European Union in 2004 and the Schengen Area since 2007.
-Since the election of Viktor Orbán in 2010, Hungary has undergone democratic backsliding and become an illiberal democracy and hybrid regime.

 Hungary is a high-income economy with universal health care and tuition-free secondary education.[25][26]
 Hungary has a long history of significant contributions to arts, music, literature, sports, science and technology.[27][28][29][30]
 It is a popular tourist destination in Europe, drawing 24.5 million international visitors in 2019.[31]
 Hungary is a member of numerous international organisations, including the Council of Europe, European Union, NATO, United Nations, World Health Organization, World Trade Organization, World Bank, Asian Infrastructure Investment Bank, and the Visegrád Group.[32]